-You have probably heard your teachers at school and older friends or family tell you that university is not like school.
-At university, you are expected to make decisions on your own.
-These range from selecting modules (subject choices) to compiling your personal timetable (if that is applicable to your course) and deciding whether you want to engage in extra-curricular activities such as sports or joining a student society.
+You’ve probably heard your teachers and older friends or family tell you that university is not like school.
+That’s because at university, you are expected to make decisions on your own.
+These range from selecting modules (subject choices) to compiling your personal timetable (if that is applicable to your course), and deciding whether to engage in extra-curricular activities such as sports or joining a student society.

-When you first come to UP, it is compulsory for you to attend the Orientation Programme.
-During this programme, you will be equipped with a good overview of everything that’s on offer to help you and make your journey at UP easier.
-You will learn valuable tips, skills and contact details that you will need for the rest of your time at university.
+When you first come to UP, it is compulsory for you to attend the Orientation Programme, either in person or online.
+The programme will give you a good overview of everything that’s on offer to help you make your journey at UP easier.
+You will learn valuable tips and skills, and be provided with important information and contact details that you will need for the rest of your time at university.

-- Keep up to date with reading notes or the applicable chapter before your class.
-Make sure that your assignments are done and handed in on time.
+It is important that you keep up to date with reading notes or the applicable chapter before class.
+During class, ask questions about the topic and make additional notes.
+After class, revise and consolidate what you know.
+Study for tests to maintain a good average and make sure that your assignments are handed in on time.

-To help you, we offer a comprehensive network of support, such as lecturers, tutors, mentors, faculty advisors and student administrative staff, so that you are always able to achieve the best for yourself through your studies and beyond.
-Through these support structures, we are able to give you good advice help you graduate on time.
+To assist you, we offer a comprehensive network of support, such as lecturers, tutors, mentors, faculty advisors and student administrative staff, so that you are always able to achieve the best for yourself throughout your studies and beyond.
+Through these support structures, we are able to give you good advice to help you graduate on time.

-We know that you may sometimes feel overwhelmed at university or unsure of how to do something.
+We know that you might sometimes feel overwhelmed or unsure of how to do something.
 Always ask someone for help if you need it.
 Your tutors, mentors, faculty advisors and lecturers will often be able to guide you fairly quickly or point you in the right direction.
-There are no stupid questions, and we are all here to help you.
-The Department of Student Affairs has a range of support systems in place for student health, students with disabilities, the Student Representative Council and other student organisations.

-Success is about good pass marks at university and a stimulating experience, but it is also about success when you graduate.
-To help you succeed in getting that first interview, that first job, and remaining meaningfully employed in the future, UP offers free online modules as part of its Ready for Work programme.
-We also offer a free entrepreneurship programme to teach you how to start your own business.
-You can help yourself to even greater success by taking personal responsibility for your future by finishing these courses.
+To help you be a successful graduate by getting that first interview, first job and remaining meaningfully employed in the future, UP offers free online modules as part of its Ready for Work programme.
+There’s also a free Entrepreneurship programme that teaches you how to start your own business.

-With everything in place to ensure your success, all that’s left for you to do once you #ChooseUP is to follow the tips you are given, choose your modules carefully, make use of the support offered, and work consistently and keep up with your work schedule.
+With everything in place to ensure your success, all that’s left for you to do once you #ChooseUP is to follow the tips you are given, choose your modules carefully, make use of the support offered, work consistently and keep up with your work schedule.
 This will help you to graduate on time.
-Graduation is just around the corner and the future is yours!